-- To start your application, click the Your Application tile. - You will be asked if you are applying from a school.
-Click Yes and enter the Buzzword backwell24.
+- To start your application, click the Your 2025 Applications tile and select Undergraduate.
+If you are wanting to apply to a conservatoire, please speak to a member of the Sixth Form Team. - You will be asked if you are applying from a school.
+Click Yes and enter the Buzzword backwell25.
 This links your application to the school, so we can track your progress and add your reference/predicted grades. - Select your group.
-If you are applying to Oxbridge, Medicine, Dentistry or Veterinary Science, select the group Early Birds.
+If you are applying to Oxbridge, Medicine, Dentistry or Veterinary Science, select the group Early Applicants.
 If you are an ex-student, select this group.
-Everyone else will select their tutor group.
+Everyone else will select their tutor group (as it will be in Year 13).